getaddrinfo(3) — Linux manual page

 hints.ai_flags contains invalid flags; or, hints.ai_flags

-included AI_CANONNAME and name was NULL.
+included AI_CANONNAME and node was NULL.

 EAI_FAIL